Bioconductor/bioconductor.org/content/help/faq.md

 understand your system more thoroughly than you'd like, perhaps with the assistance of the Bioconductor [mailing list][mailing-list].

+<h2 id="use-packages">Package Use</h2>

+* How can I find information about using a package?

+There are three main steps to using a package.
+(1) Identify an appropriate package.
+Do this using [biocViews][bioc-views] to browse available software.
+(2) Explore overall package functionality and work flows.
+Do this by reading the package vignettes, listed on the page describing the package and available from biocViews.
+For instance, locate [IRanges vignettes][iranges-landing-page].
+(3) Find help on particular functions, e.g.,

+    library(IRanges)
+    help(package="IRanges")  ## overview
+    ?findOverlaps            ## specific function

+For a more exploratory interface to the help system, try

+    help.start()

+If you are new to `R`, then it will help to enter into the process knowing that some basic R skills are assumed by the vignettes and help pages; spend some time learning `R` itself.

 <h2 id="developer-faq">Developing Packages</h2>

 * What packages belong in the Depends:, Imports:, or Suggests: fields?